radical-cybertools/ExTASY/doc/pages/coam.rst

         **Note** : start_iter should match one of the previous checkpoints and start_iter should be a multiple of nsave.

+If, in the first experiment, you ran 4 iterations with nsave set to 2, you will have backups created after the 2nd and 4th iteration.
+Once this is successful, in the second experiment, you can resume from either of the backups/checkpoints.
+In the above example, the experiment is resumed from the 4th iteration.

-* In CoCo/Amber, at every checkpoint the ncdf files from all the iterations are transferred to the local machine in order to be able to restart.
+In CoCo/Amber, at every checkpoint the ncdf files from all the iterations are transferred to the local machine in order to be able to restart.
 You could set nsave = num_iterations to make a one time transfer after all the iterations.

-* Having a small checkpoint interval increases redundant data.
+Having a small checkpoint interval increases redundant data.
 Example,

         **Experiment 1** : num_iterations = 8, start_iter = 0, nsave = 2